sclayton33/sclayton33.github.io/_pages/about.md

 I am currently pursuing a PhD in Pathophysiology, Rehabilitation and Performance at West Virginia University.
 My primary research focus is on understanding the effects of breast cancer on skeletal muscle metabolism and subsequent fatigue, both in terms of metabolome and mitochondrial dysfunction.
 With the hopes that this research will lead to a deeper understanding of the pathology of fatigue and identify actionable treatment targets.

-My secondary interests center around the application of technology to advancing solutions in biomedical problems.
+My secondary interests center around the application of technology to advancing solutions for biomedical problems.
 In particular I enjoy learning about bioinformatics and applying those skills wherever possible in both my own research and through collaborations.

 Here you can find many totally interesting things: